 Skill Level: Intermediate - Advanced

-An email template allows you to create a branded look to all of your emails.
+An email wrapper allows you to create a branded look to all of your emails.
 Adding a logo, a phone number and links through to your site and social networking profiles can give the customer extra assurance of who you are as a company.

-Adding the default email template
+Adding the default email wrapper

-Underneath the field there are two links – one for the basic HTML template and one for the advanced HTML template.
+Underneath the field there are two links – one for the basic HTML wrapper template and one for the advanced HTML wrapper template.
 It is advisable to use one of these templates as a basis to set up your own as they have been created using email HTML best practices.
-Only use the advanced template if you are completely confident you can edit HTML.
+Only use the advanced wrapper template if you are completely confident you can edit HTML.

-Editing your email template
+Editing your email wrapper

-The only thing you should change on the basic template is the background colour.
+The only thing you should change on the basic wrapper template is the background colour.
 To do this, click on the Source button next to the Email Wrapper field.
 In the pop-up window find the first line of code in the Background Table section.
 It should look like this...

 <table cellpadding="0" cellspacing="0" border="0" width="100%" bgcolor="#F0F0F0">